guplem/boom/rules/Physical Version/EN.md

 	- **Selection**:

 		- Choose **one card from your hand**.
-		- Select **a life storage card of an opponent** that is **not a face card**, since face cards cannot be attacked.
+		- Select **an accumulator of an opponent** that is **not a face card**, since face cards cannot be attacked.

 	- **Numerical Restriction**:

-		> The attacking card **must not exceed** the current value (or remaining life) of the storage.
+		> The attacking card **must not exceed** the current value (or remaining life) of the accumulator.
 That is, the subtraction cannot result in a negative number.

 	- **Executing the Attack**:

-		1. Place the attacking card on top of the opponent's storage card.
+		1. Place the attacking card on top of the opponent's accumulator.
-		2. Subtract the value of the attacking card from the current value of the storage card to get the new value.
+		2. Subtract the value of the attacking card from the current value of the accumulator to get the new value.
-		3. If, after the attack, the storage reaches **0**, it is removed from the board along with the attacking card and any others stacked on top.
+		3. If, after the attack, the accumulator reaches **0**, it is removed from the board along with the attacking card and any others stacked on top.

-	- **Gaining Extra Lives**:
+	- **Gaining Extra Accumulators**:

-		- If the **original value** of the storage (the card’s own value) is **exactly equal** to the attacking card’s value, and the storage is destroyed in a single blow, you gain an **extra life**.
+		- If the **original value** of the accumulator (the card’s own value) is **exactly equal** to the attacking card’s value, and the accumulator is destroyed in a single blow, you gain an **extra accumulator**.

-		- **Extra Life Procedure**:
+		- **Extra Accumulator Procedure**:

-			> Take a card from the deck and place it on the board as a new life storage.
+			> Take a card from the deck and place it on the board as a new accumulator.
 After this, at the end of the action, draw one card from the deck to refill your hand.

 	#### c) **Boom**